Greg-Boggs/gregboggs.com/content/blog/wordpress-vs-drupal.md

 * Comment spam protection.
 * The Loop.
 The WordPress loop makes it very easy to do certain things fast.
 * Out of the box editor experience that's the same on every site.
-* Easy to use Drag and Drop widget system for sidebar blocks.
+* Easy to use drag and drop widget system for sidebar blocks.

 # Pros for Drupal